rcprcp/Monitor/README.md

 * plenty of things.
 * JavaDocs
 * more complete instructions
-* some form of reporting mechanism (http, log?)
+* some form of logging mechanism (file, log4j)
 * Object creation code and heap space monitoring code.
+* Loaded Classes seems ok.
+* Add sort(s) the the Metrics table (name, elapsed time, hits)
+* need to identify how to walk the heap to find and "bucketize" objects for counting and size monitoring.
+* need to intercept inbound and outbound socket data.
-* currently testing with Victim - should try Data Collector or another interesting program.  :)
+* currently testing with Victim - and WebGoat - should try Data Collector